shaunnorris/solent-marks-calculator/docs/DOCKER_DEPLOYMENT.md

 ### SSL/TLS Setup

 > **Note:** The instructions below apply to the optional bundled Nginx container.
-Start it with `docker-compose --profile nginx up -d` (without the production override) if you want Caddy-less deployments.
+Start it with `docker-compose --profile nginx up -d` (without the production override) if you want Caddy-less deployments, and leave `WEB_HOST_PORT` unset so the container publishes 8000/80 as before.

 1. **Update nginx-docker.conf** with your domain:
    ```nginx